Other planning issues

 We advise on avoiding possible pitfalls and how to achieve good, sustainable designs.
 Our guidelines are supported by planning policies and informed by Landscape Character Assessments and Landscape Sensitivity Studies.

-You can find out more about issues such as flood risk, building in conservation areas, how we protect our built heritage and trees and hedgerows.
+You can find out more about issues such as flood risk, building in conservation areas, Article 4 Directions which affect permitted development rights, how we protect our built heritage and also about trees and hedgerows.
 Further information about issues such as building at the waterside and information for planning agents is available on our design guides page.

 The Broads is England's largest protected wetland with some of the most finely balanced habitats so careful thought needs to be put into how to make development here sustainable.